 Opt for lightweight non-greasy formulas during the humid, summer months.
 Stick to an oil or body lotion that is fast-absorbing and does not make you sweat.
 Avoid body oil on eczemai XA skin condition leading to dryness, inflammation, and itching that is common among children but can happen at any age. -prone and oily skin.

 Consider using body oil twice or thrice a week as a deeply nourishing treatment to hydrate and replenish your skin.
-Use the lotion as a daily moisturizer to help soothe and soften your skin.
+Use the lotion as a daily moisturizer for soothing and rejuvenating your skin.